devopsmakers/openresty-dev/README.md

 You should be able get to localhost:3000 in your browser.
 All Lua code changes take effect without restart as code caching is off.

-WARNING: No security or optimisation of any form has been taken into account in this configuration.
+WARNING: Security and performance optimisation have not been considered at all here.

 Have fun!!